-In other words, having influence means you can drive someone to action.
+In other words, having influence or to influence someone means you can drive them to action.
 If you have influence over your audience, you are able to drive them to take the actions you want them to take.

 And these “actions” are usually more than a like or a retweet.
 Actions that point to influence are the bigger, more meaningful actions that require a little bit more effort.

 Do followers click back to your website from your social media posts?

 Do they read your blog, listen to your podcast, or watch your videos when you share them?